hutan88/Mhmdreza-Maryam-Mahsa-Hutan-workout-tracker-app/README.md

 npm start
 ```
 # User Documentation
-It includes many steps to start work with the App
+It includes few steps to start work with the App

 ### Starting Workout
 To start a workout, select **Register** from the main screen.This will present you with a form that you must put your email and password.